nginxinc/nginx-wiki/source/modules/index.rst

    * Upstream Request Hash - obsolete as of NGINX 1.7.2
    * WSGI - most recent patch was for NGINX 0.8.x, links broken
    * Keepalive - available in ngx_http_upstream_keepalive as of NGINX 1.1.4

 ..
+  This is a list of agentzh's modules we have a legacy page for but link externally to
+  * Lua

+..
    Other notes: